Swanson-Hysell-Group/lab_protocols/field_trapping.md

 # Trapping the field on a superconducting rock magnetometer

-** The "why" behind trapping the field
+## The "why" behind trapping the field
-Excerpt from the Spring 2009 IRM Quarterly  **Free the Flux!
-(What is “Trapped Flux”?)** by Julie Bowles
+Below is an excerpt from the Spring 2009 IRM Quarterly  **Free the Flux!
+(What is “Trapped Flux”?)** written by Julie Bowles:

 > You may have come across the phrase “trapped flux” in reference to a SQUID magnetometer.
 What exactly is trapped flux and how do you get rid of it?
 The simplest example of trapped flux comes from cooling a superconducting ring in the presence of a magnetic field.
 Once the ring is below the critical temperature, any attempt to remove the field will generate a persistent current in the ring that opposes the change.
 The flux threading the loop will therefore remain constant, even if the external field is removed. i.e. -- you have trapped flux.
 The only way to untrap it is to heat the ring above its critical temperature and set the flux free.